ArchReview #161

 1

-The first floor is maximally open to the garden thanks to panoramic sliding systems.
-The wooden terrace serves as an extension of the living space, blurring the line between house and grounds and inviting nature inside.
+The first floor opens fully to the garden through panoramic sliding systems.
+The wooden terrace extends the living space, blurring the line between house and grounds and inviting nature in.3

-The facade of the second floor is decorated with dark vertical elements (lamellae) that serve several functions: providing privacy for the bedrooms, controlling the amount of sunlight and creating a rhythmic, graphic pattern that contrasts with the wood and glass.
+The second-floor facade is dressed with dark vertical louvers that serve several functions: they provide privacy for the bedrooms, control the amount of sunlight, and create a rhythmic, graphic pattern that contrasts with the wood and glass.4